 The review focuses on the boundaries of Trustee Areas, the geographic areas from which trustees are elected.
 As YRDSB’s Indigenous Trustee and Student Trustee positions do not represent specific geographic areas, they are not affected by this review.

-Projections of public school electors, number of elementary and secondary schools and students are developed for 2022, 2026, 2030 and 2034, the timeframe of the review.
+Projections of public school electors, number of elementary and secondary schools and students were developed for 2022, 2026, 2030 and 2034, the timeframe of the review.

-Phase 1 collects input/suggestions/recommendations on the current Trustee Area boundaries.
-Input into Trustee Area boundaries and issues is collected from trustees, stakeholders and the public through interviews, webinars and an online survey.
-Towards the end of this phase, the consultant team analyzes the input and develops possible Trustee Area configurations.
+Phase 1 collected input/suggestions/recommendations on the current Trustee Area boundaries.
+Input into Trustee Area boundaries and issues was collected from trustees, stakeholders and the public through interviews, webinars and an online survey.
+Towards the end of this phase, the consultant team analyzed the input and developed possible Trustee Area configurations.

-During Phase 2 possible Trustee Area configurations are shared with trustees and the public to gain initial feedback.
-This will take place through trustee meetings and four public meetings (one per Community Education Centre area).
+During Phase 2, possible Trustee Area configurations were shared with trustees and the public to gain initial feedback.
+This took place through trustee meetings and four public meetings (one per Community Education Centre area).

-An Information Report with draft options for new Trustee Area boundaries will be discussed by trustees at a Standing Committee meeting.
+An Information Report, with draft options for new Trustee Area boundaries, was discussed by trustees at a Standing Committee meeting.
 (October)

-A Final Report on the YRDSB Trustee D&D Review with Recommendationswill be discussed with trustees.
+A Final Report on the YRDSB Trustee D&D Review with Recommendations was discussed with trustees.
 (November - January 2022)

-The Final Report recommends new Trustee Area boundaries to the YRDSB.
+The Final Report recommended new Trustee Area boundaries to the YRDSB.